 On October 17, Frederick marched to Lübben, 86 km straight south of Berlin, where he rested his army some days.

 The Russians took camp about Landsberg and the Wartha Country.

 On October 20, Frederick left Lübben and marched to Dahme on his way to Torgau in Saxony.
 He had previously reinforced Goltz, at Glogau, to 20,000 men to protect Silesia.
 Frederick's Army then entered into Saxony (for details of its manoeuvres, see 1760 - Austrian campaign in Saxony).

-Tottleben and his cossacks remained in Neumark and Pomerania, even launching raids in Ueckermark across the Oder.
+Tottleben and his Cossacks remained in Neumark and Pomerania, even launching raids in Ueckermark across the Oder.
 His Cossacks appeared near Freienwalde, Schwedt, Eberswalde but also near Prenzlau and Stettin (present-day Szczecin).

-On November 6, Buturlin arrived to take command of the Russian Army, replacing Saltykov who still had health problem.
-When he received the news of the Austrian defeat at Torgau, Buturlin considered that it would be impossible to spend winter in the ruined country around Landsberg and resolved to retire to bring back his army in Poland, leaving Tottleben in Eastern Pomerania with his light troops in Eastern Pomerania to cover the retreat of the main army.
+On November 5, Buturlin arrived at Arenswalde to take command of the Russian army, replacing Saltykov, who still had health problem.
+When he received the news of the Austrian defeat at Torgau, Buturlin considered that it would be impossible to spend winter in the ruined country around Landsberg and resolved to retire to bring back his army in Poland, leaving Chernichev with his “Corps Volant” and Tottleben with his light troops in Eastern Pomerania to cover the retreat of the main army.